Farama-Foundation/Minari/docs/content/basic_usage.md

 pip install -e ".[all]"
 ```

-We support Python with minimum version 3.8 on Linux and macOS.
+We support Python 3.8 through 3.13 on Linux and macOS.

 ## Using Minari Datasets